enbugging/littlenotebook/computerscience/_posts/2024-10-28-on_critical_sets_in_stable_matching.md

 Lemma 1 no longer holds for general hyper-graph.
 Numerical experiments show that nonetheless, if a hyper-graph has rank $r$, then there exists an optimal rational solution whose denominators divide $(r-1)!$, suggesting that it is an approximation solution of $(1)$, e.g. via some rounding technique.
 Pursuing this direction as done with vertex cover problem should suggest that $(1)$ is in $\FPT$ and $\APX$-complete.

 However, this generalised version does not seem to have any relevance, thus I decided not to pursue the matter.

+Note that the corresponding integer linear programming problem no longer encodes the problem of finding critical sets.
+For the intractability of finding critical sets for hypergraphs, see my other post ([Nguyen, 2024](intractability_of_critical_sets_in_hypergraph_matching)).

 ### 4.2.
 Solving $(2)$ using combinatorial algorithms